 McConnell is one of more than 100 people The Allegheny Front called from ODNR complaint list.

 Rules in Ohio say in rural areas like this, a well pad can be as close as 100 feet from a house – that’s less than a third of a football field.
-In Pennsylvania, a well pad is required to be five times further.
+In Pennsylvania, a well pad is required to be five times farther.

 McConnell complained that 10 to 15 semi-trucks would sit idling on their rural road.
 Trucks knocked down her mailbox and ran her pregnant daughter’s car into a ditch.